Figurski at Findhorn on Acid

 Jeff Pollard as Preacher

-John F. Barber as The Host
+John F. Barber as Producer and Host

 Written, Produced, and Hosted by John F. Barber

-Sound Design, Music Composition, and Post-Production by Marc Rose of Fuse
+Sound Design, Music Composition, and Post-Production by Marc Rose

 Social Media by Regina Carol Social Media Management